Updated for 2018

-The cost of your investment can be somewhat opaque, but can be an easier measurement than gain.
+The cost of your investment can be somewhat opaque but can be an easier measurement than gain.
 Subtracting the cost of the actual software is a natural starting place.
 In today’s market, a cost can refer to monthly subscription fees or one-time licensing fees.
 With these pricing models, measuring the total cost of ownership can often provide a clearer picture than looking at just upfront expenses.
 In addition to capital costs, you’ll also want to factor in training and any expected productivity loss during the implementation period.

 Often, this number will be a rough estimate, and you’ll have to update it as you go along.
 The amount of training and length of implementation will certainly vary between products, which should also factor into any purchasing decision you make.

-To recap how to measure cost of investment:
+To recap how to measure the cost of investment:

-- Measure total cost of ownership rather than just subscription versus licensing fees
+- Measure the total cost of ownership rather than just subscription versus licensing fees

-- This includes hardware fees, maintenance fees, and upgrade fees for corresponding software
+- This includes hardware fees, maintenance fees, and upgrade fees for the corresponding software

 - Factor in productivity loss for training and implementation